g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/21-vpn-interprovider-option-c.md

   10.0.0.5:500:6:9/96
 *                         Not advertised                          I
 ```
-Here we have a specific problem, the l2vpn routes aren't advertised to P3.
-This happens because in eBGP sessions, by default the router changes the next-hop attibute.
+Here we have a specific problem: the l2vpn routes aren't being advertised to P3.
+This happens because, in eBGP sessions, the router changes the next-hop attribute by default.

-If we check the state of pseudowire on R2, we can view the pseudowire up:
+If we check the state of the pseudowire on R2, we can see that it's up:
 ```
 root@R2> show vpls connections
 Layer-2 VPN connections: